 Article 3: Joint Work plan

-The goal of the collaboration defined by this MoU is to establish a formal relationship between EGI.eu and the CIMA Research Foundation (CIMA) (in the form of the HMRC) in order to benefit the European wide federation of VRCs.
+The goal of the collaboration defined by this MoU is to establish a formal relationship between EGI.eu and the CIMA Research Foundation (CIMA) (representing the HMRC) in order to benefit the European wide federation of VRCs.
 Some of the motivations for forming a VRC are given in Annex 6.
 The purpose of this work plan is to elaborate the framework for collaboration between the two Parties.
 The specific activities to be carried out within the framework of the collaboration are: